What is Grunt?

 PASH.tm was formed as a result of the first ever trans networking zone at the International AIDS Conference, ‘AIDS2014’, held in Melbourne Australia during July 2014.
 Four trans guys from across Australia got to talking and that turned into the establishment of PASH.tm.
 There are now six of us on the working group.

 With the support of the Australian Federation of AIDS Organisations (AFAO) and its members, we have continued to build momentum.
-In 2015 and 2016, PASH.tm presented workshops at major national HIV and STI conferences, presented to HIV and STI action groups and networks, released position papers on PrEP and on data collection, submitted recommendations for the NSW PrEP access guidelines; the review of the NSW Public Health Act; and the PBS listing of Truvada™ as PrEP, and have now produced Grunt.
+Since establishment, PASH.tm has presented workshops at major national HIV and STI conferences, presented to HIV and STI action groups and networks, released position papers on PrEP and on best practice data collection recommendations, submitted recommendations for the NSW and national PrEP access guidelines; the review of the NSW Public Health Act; and the PBS listing of Truvada™ as PrEP, and have now produced Grunt.

 Who are we?

 We are gay, bi and queer trans men and trans masculine people assigned female at birth with a diverse range of backgrounds spanning across grass roots activism, community organising, health promotion, HIV education, HIV activism, community development, policy, advocacy, project management, public health, resource development, sexual health, alcohol and drugs, media, youth and social work.

 PASH.tm believes that advocacy, research and health promotion is best served through community engagement and peer-led programs.
 PASH.tm operates from a space that honours sex positivity, and we work from and contribute to a growing evidence base.

 Trans MSM are not identified as a priority population and are largely overlooked when it comes to sexual health promotion and HIV prevention in Australia and globally.